rektdeckard/kdim/README.md

 ### Wrapping

-A wrapping integer class, allowing a value to be constrained to an arbitrary range, and wrapping around the range when arithmetic operations cause it to overflow or underflow.
+A wrapping integer class, allowing a value to be constrained to an arbitrary range, and wrapping around the range when arithmetic operations cause it to overflow or underflow Wrapping numbers are immutable, so arithmetic methods always produce new values.

 <details>
   <summary>Class Signature</summary>